AVSLab/basilisk/docs/installOnMacOS.md

 # Installing On macOS {#installMacOS}

 These instruction outline how to install Basilisk (BSK) on a clean version of macOS.
 There are two methods presented.
-The first method makes use of the macOS provided version of Python while all python packages are installed in the user Library.
+The first method makes use of the macOS provided version of Python 2 while all python packages are installed in the user Library.
 The second method shows how to use HomeBrew to install python.
-This methods provides more control over what version of python is being run.
+This method provides more control over what version of python is being run.
+Basilisk only runs with Python 2.

 ## Developer Software Tools